Retrobricker/destinypositions/docs/personal.md

 ## College

-I attended the [University of Nebraska at Omaha](https://www.unomaha.edu/) and majored in woodwind performance but eventually dropped out due to conflict with work at the time.
+I attended the [University of Nebraska at Omaha](https://www.unomaha.edu/) and majored in woodwind performance, but eventually dropped out due to conflict with work at the time.

 In general, I do not think that people need to have a college degree in order to have good opinions or to know what they are talking about.
 Over the past several years of debate and conversation my respect for college-educated individuals has significantly dropped.
 That being said, a formal education certainly doesn't hurt.
 I think laymen should generally defer to the consensus of experts.
 A good example of this can be found in [my discussion with Vegan Gains](https://www.youtube.com/watch?v=9yK-lO98scI).

 ## My Family

-I have a son called Nathaniel with my ex-girlfriend, Rachel.
+I have a son named Nathaniel with my ex-girlfriend, Rachel.
 My ex-girlfriend and I broke up a long time ago due to our toxic relationship, but we are on good terms today and get along well with each other.
 I have an ex-wife as well, but she is not the mother of my child.

 ## My Relationship